FunkMonkey/SublimeResizeActiveGroup/README.md

 SublimeResizeActiveGroup
 ========================

-Sublime Plugin for resizing the active group when the user switches groups.
+Sublime Plugin for resizing the active layout group when the user switches groups.
+Resize the groups once as usual using the sliders.
+Whenever you activate a different group now, the selected group will be resized to have the most space.

 It currently works with the following layouts:
 * Rows: 2